 With financial assistance from the Natural Resources Council of Maine (NRCM), the Boothbay Region Committee for a Plastic-Free Peninsula (PFP) began our activities in 2019.
 Our first project aimed to reduce the usage of single-use plastic bags.
 We decided to focus first on young people and sponsored a table at an annual Earth Day fair Read More

 Balloons Blow website: https://balloonsblow.org/ Northwest and Alaska Fisheries Center, National Marine Fisheries Service, U.S. Department of Commerce.
 September 1988.
 See page 38.
-Journal of Scientific Reports: Balloons the No. 1 marine debris risk of mortality for seabirds University of Tasmania, March 1, 2019 Marine Mammal Science, published August 2006.
-Better Alternatives Now (BAN) 2.0, An Read More
+Journal of Scientific Reports: Balloons the No. 1 marine debris risk of mortality for seabirds University of Tasmania, March 1, 2019 Better Alternatives Now (BAN) 2.0, An analysis and call-to-action to phase out Read More

 Makes Switch to Reusable Shopping Bags NRCM news release June 17, 2019 (Augusta, ME) – Maine has become the third state in the nation to ban the use of single-use plastic shopping bags statewide.
 The move comes shortly after the state became the first in the nation to ban polystyrene foam food containers.
 Today, Governor Read More